JoshTVR/PythonForBeginers/Documentation/01-Python-Basics.md

 - `range()`
 - `if/elif/else`
 - Logical operators
-- The modulo `%` operator (to check divisibility): it returns the remainder of a division.
+- The module `%` operator (to check divisibility): it returns the remainder of a division.
 For example, `num % 3 == 0` checks if `num` is divisible by 3 with no remainder — meaning 3 fits exactly into the number.
 If true, it means `num` is a multiple of 3.

 ---